HyacinthBots/LilyBot/docs/commands.md

 **Arguments**:
 None

-**Result**: Prevents the thread the command was run in from being archived
+**Result**: Prevents the thread the command was run in from being archived, if archiving is already being prevent, a choice of allowing archiving to happen again will be presented to the user

 **Required Permissions**: `none (Manage Threads if not owner)`